ChrisYoxall/go.learning/readme.md

 To build: Doing 'go build main.go' will generate an executable.

 To run tests: Do 'go test'.
-Needed a got.mod file to exist.
+Needed a go.mod file to exist.

 On work laptop: